 Stress was another thing that was surprising.
 Not all stress was bad in the study.
 People who had stressful jobs but found meaning in them thrived because of the purpose they found in their work.

-In the study they found that men who were married most of their lives lived well into their 70s.
-Divorced and single men did not live as long because they picked up bad behaviours that cut short their lives.
+In this study, they found that men who were married most of their lives lived well into their 70s.
+Divorced and single men did not live as long because they picked up bad behaviors that cut short their lives.
 Married women lived slightly longer than divorced women who remarried.
 But the women who divorced or were widowed and never remarried lived the longest.

 I like this kind of research.
-I like to say, “LIVE AND LEARN”.
+I like to say, “Live and Learn”.
 Living and learning is not the best philosophy though.
-It is even better to learn from other peoples mistakes and successes.
-I think I will get this book.
-It is not often we can look at the lives of 1500 people and come away with the things that can help us.
+It is even better to learn from other people’s mistakes and successes.
+This book is unique, it’s not often we can look at the lives of 1500 people and come away with the things that can help us.

 What do you think?